April 1, 2025

-Presented annually to the top player in mid-major college basketball.
+The top player in mid-major college basketball

 The Lou Henson award honors the former Illinois and New Mexico State head coach who won 775 games in 41 seasons.